abhi1kumar/CHARM3R/README.md

 sh data/KITTI/kitti_split1/devkit/cpp/build.sh
 ```

 We finally setup the Waymo evaluation.
-The Waymo evaluation is setup in a different environment `py36_waymo_tf` to avoid package conflicts with our DEVIANT environment:
+The Waymo evaluation is setup in a different environment `py36_waymo_tf` to avoid package conflicts with our CHARM3R environment:

 ```bash
 # Set up environment